helloprash/C-Basics/whiteboard/4-Oct-2017/project.md

 }
 ```

-You need to create a linked list of strucutre using the above data.
+### Requirments for classification

-Once the linked list is created, you need to read/scan through the list and find the customer who had the max usage.
+Once the linked list is created, you need to read/scan through the list and find the customer who had the max or highest usage.
 Take that value as the max.
-Now find the 90% , 80% 70%, 60%, 50% 40% of the max value. and example is shown below
+Now find the 90% , 80% 70%, 60%, 50% 40% of the max value. as example is shown below.
+Let say the among all the customer the max usage was for two customer who made calls for 400 hours in that month.
+Now take 400 as 100% calculate 90 % of 400, 80% of 400 ....... as shown below.

 Percent | Usage
 ----    | ----